CyberInnovationHub-NLD/OpenSourceDataDiode/docs/config_file_explanation.md

 ## Chain
 A chain consists of exactly one transport handler and exactly one protocol handler.
 A chain can also contain one or more filters.
 Filters are placed between the protocol handler and the transport handler.
-Be carefull when adding filters as this can greatly reduce performance.
+Be careful when adding filters as this can greatly reduce performance.
 Those settings must be placed under the `[chain.name]` tag where `name` is the name of the chain.

 #### Settings
 * `protocol_handler` - String, the given protocol handler is added to the chain.
 The name must match the name given in the handler(see Handler).